loader image

 Tractor exhaust #

 Is tractor exhaust, injected into the soil, acceptable under the standard?
-(32) 8 August 2022
+(32)

 Limestone from sugar processing #

-Is “lime from sugar processing” in the annotation to Calcium, in table 4.2, column 1, allowed without evaluating the manufacturing process?
+Is “lime from sugar processing” in the annotation to Calcium, in Table 4.2, column 1, allowed without evaluating the manufacturing process?
 (306)

 Yes.
-Review of the manufacturing process is not required.>
+Review of the manufacturing process is not required.

 Rock phosphate #

-The listing for rock phosphate in table 4.2 restricts cadmium levels to 90 mg/kg P2O5.
+The listing for rock phosphate in Table 4.2 restricts cadmium levels to 90 mg/kg P2O5.
 Is that to be calculated on the total P2O5 or the available P2O5?
 (305)

 The amount of P2O5 used in the calculation is the total amount, not the available amount.